Skip to content

 Episode 10: The Sweet Surrender – Restructuring Bread & Butter’s Candid Chardonnay with ADVINTAGE® White

-by Heather Chang 05 Mar 2026
+05 Mar 2026

-Welcome to the tenth episode of our journey, a milestone in our exploration of wine, sensory science, and the art of enhancement.
+Welcome to the tenth episode of our journey, a milestone in our exploration of wine, sensory science, and the art of quality enhancement.
 In this special episode, we turn our attention to a wine that has become a phenomenon in the American market: Bread & Butter Chardonnay.
 With its unapologetically sweet, creamy, and candid style, it has captured a loyal following by offering an experience that is both accessible and indulgent.

 However, this very sweetness and richness present a fascinating challenge.
 The wine can often feel thick and heavy, with a one-dimensional profile that lacks the refinement of a traditionally structured wine.
 In this episode, we will introduce ADVINTAGE® White to demonstrate how to add structure and balance to this intentionally soft wine without erasing the character that makes it so popular.